datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 ## Using SQL code to create views

 In addition to tables all relational database systems have the concept of 'Views'.
 Views are based on tables.
-In the same way that we we able to create a table based on a `Select` query, we can create a 'View in the same way.
+In the same way that we were able to create a table based on a `Select` query, we can create a 'View in the same way.
 You just replace 'Table' with 'View'.

 ~~~
 Create View SN7577_reduced AS